juanitapinkney/gifAppy/README.md

 A function call was created that takes each beach in the array and remakes the buttons on the page.

-This app has been deploy to my Github Pages.
+This app has been deployed to my Github Pages.